theonjs/theon/README.md

   })
 ```

-Finally, we want to delete the user:
+Then we want to delete the user:
 ```js
 api.users
   .delete()